 This is a collection of the best beaches near Rome, Italy, picked from personal experiences.
 Italians love spending time by the beach, and Rome citizens are no exception.
 Rome lies just 30 km or so from the Tyrrhenian Sea, therefore locals improvise their beach holiday whenever they can, mostly in the summer or by the weekend.
 Who doesn’t want to get away from the chaotic city life having a walk barefoot in the sand, a coffee with a view, or eating delicious local seafood?
 Besides the overrated Lido di Ostia, beaches near Rome are not so crowded.
-Just think of theare km and km of sand available… In this article, I’m going to talk about Fregene, Passoscuro, San Nicola, Cerveteri, Santa Severa, Santa Marinella, Argentario, Ostia, Torvaianica, Sabaudia, and Sperlonga.
+Just think of the km and km of sand available.
+I’m going to talk about places like Fregene, Passoscuro, San Nicola, Cerveteri, Santa Severa, Santa Marinella, Argentario, Ostia, Torvaianica, Sabaudia, and Sperlonga.
+You’re going to discover what are the best beaches near Rome in the eyes of a contemporary Roman, which resorts you should spend the day at, and what are the best beach towns near Rome to explore.
+Of course, you’re going to find out curiosities about these destinations and more attractions within easy reach.

 Beach life on the best beaches near Rome, Italy